CasparKielwein/Aaargh/Mechanics.md

 * Put Emphasis on a specific part of the game mechanics Examples are Two Weapon Fighting, Grappling.
 * Give a bonus to specific equipment.
-There should be multiple competing Talents for each group of Equipment to avoid making one Talent a must have choice for a given Weapon.
+There should be multiple competing Talents for each group of Equipment to avoid making one Talent a must-have choice for a given Weapon.
 * Give a bonus to a subset of discipline abilities.
 Examples are bonus to damage types, Bonus to Healing.
 * Modify the effects of a subset of discipline abilities.